Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 4. Click the *Choose the data type of your start place* field and enter the **Modules.Actindo.POS.Models.JournalItem** data type.

-    > [Info] If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** API end point.<!---Muss man dafür Start subprocess core action einfügen?-->
+    > [Info] If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** API end point.<!---Muss man dafür Start subprocess core action einfügen und dort den API endpoint eintragen?-->

 5. Select the start place in the search result list.

-6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem**. <!-- ist das der richtige End place data type?-->
+6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem**.
 7. Select the end place in the search result list.

 8. Click the [CREATE] button in the bottom right corner.